Netflix/falcor/model.md

 };
 ```

-When working with a JSON object in JavaScript you can retrieve an Object or an Array and print it to the console:
+When working with a JSON object directly in JavaScript you can retrieve an Object or an Array and print it to the console:

 ```
 var customer = json.todos[1].customer;